Suite 13-14, Mt. Elizabeth Medical Center 3 Mt. Elizabeth, Singapore 228510

 Success rate of ACL surgery is around 85-90%.
 Repeat surgery may become necessary under certain circumstances.
 Hamstring grafts are widely used in this practice and this may slightly weaken your hamstring following surgery.

-Meniscal injury predisposes to wear and tear and arthritis in the long term.
-Allograft tissue from a tissue bank is also used for Arecontsruction under certain circumstances.
+Meniscal injury predisposes a patient to wear and tear and arthritis in the long-term.
+An Allograft tissue from a tissue bank is also used fro ACL reconstruction under certain circumstances.
+The risks of allograft tissue includes infection, disease transmission, incorporation issues and weakness of graft tissue.

 Not all pathological findings or defects in the joint are amenable to surgical correction.
-This is particularly true if you have any articular cartilage defects or osteoarthritic changes, in which case your symptoms can be improved to a certain degree but it may not be possible to alleviate the symptoms.
-You may also need to modify your activities in line with severity of the symptoms.
+This is particularly true if you have any articular cartilage defect or osteoarthritic changes, in which case your symptoms can be improved to a certain degree but it may not be possible to alleviate the symptoms.
+You may also need to modify your activities in line wiht the severity of the symptoms.

-It is generally advisable to delay return to sports activity till the primary pathology has been treated or resolved completely.
-Premature return to strenuous activity may precipitate effusion and irritation of the joints.
-Do note that returning to activity may take two to four months.
+It is generally advisable to delay return to sports until the primary pathology has been treated or resolved completely.
+Premature return to strenuous activity may precipitate effusion or irritation of the joints.
+Do note that returning to activiy may take two to four months.

 However, do not wait until your injury is healed to get back into shape.
 To aid speedier return to activity, follow the RICE formula: Rest, Ice, Compression and Elevation, along with a limitation of activities.
 Do stay fit while injured, and keep a positive, upbeat attitude.